 - The ability to have battles in the Sky is also added, it will be similar to previous environments but only flying types and those that can levitate will be able to participate.

 - Horde Encounters can now take place where the player can take on up to 5 wild Pokémon in battle.
 These will serve as a fast way to gain experience but the player's Pokémon will have to withstand all the attacks of the wild Pokémon.

 - A new method of evolution has been added; Mega Evolution allows certain Pokémon to evolve to different, powerful, forms such as MegaMewtwo, MegaBlaziken, and MegaLucario among others.
 To Mega Evolve these Pokémon, they need to be holding a special Mega Stone item unique to their species.
 Mega evolution seems to be a temporary change in form, beginning when the Pokémon begins battle and ends when they leave it.

 Y Exclusive Pokémon

 This map highlights all of the Cities, Towns, and other points of interest.
 This map includes which cities/towns have a Pokémon Center, and have a gym where you can obtain a gym badge.
 Vaniville Town (number 1 on the map) is the town you will start in.
 Aquacorde Town (number 2 on the map) is where you will obtain your first Pokémon.
 All cities and towns, except Vaniville Town (number 1) and Aquacorde Town (number 2), have a Pokémon Center where you can heal your Pokémon, and buy items for game play.
 Lumiose City (number 4) is not entirely discovered at once.
 You discover the bottom half early in the game, and the rest of the city, including the gym, later in the game.
 The numbering on this map may or may not match up to the order that you discover the cities/towns.

-As of March 31, 2014 Pokémon X and Pokémon Y have sold 12.26 million copies combined worldwide.
+As of September 30 2016, Pokémon X and Pokémon Y have sold a combined 15.64 million copies worldwide.